Tornadoes of 2023: July 12–13 (United States and Canada)

-On July 13, the SPC issued an enhanced risk of severe weather for eastern Kansas and western Missouri, along with a smaller secondary enhanced risk for the Chicago metropolitan area, which included a 10% risk for tornadoes.
+On July 12, the SPC issued an enhanced risk of severe weather for eastern Kansas and western Missouri, along with a smaller secondary enhanced risk for the Chicago metropolitan area, including a 10% risk of tornadoes.
 A line of severe thunderstorms moved through Nebraska and Iowa in the early morning and produced a few tornadoes, including an EF2 tornado that tore the roof off of a home, destroyed a shed and grain bins, and snapped trees near Logan, Iowa.
 In Nebraska, the towns of Howells and Bancroft were hit by EF1 tornadoes.
 Later that day, multiple EF0 and EF1 tornadoes touched down in the suburbs of Chicago.
 This included a high-end EF1 tornado that moved through Burr Ridge, McCook, and Stickney, severely damaging multiple warehouses, inflicting heavy roof damage to homes and businesses, snapping many trees and power poles, and overturning a semi-truck, injuring the driver.
-Two simultaneous tornadoes moved through Elgin, one of which was rated EF1 while the other was EF0.
+Two simultaneous tornadoes moved through Elgin, one of which was rated EF1 while the other was rated EF0.
 The EF1 tornado destroyed garages, inflicted considerable roof damage to a church and multiple homes, and downed numerous trees.
 The EF0 tornado caused mainly tree damage, but also damaged one house.
 Two EF0 tornadoes caused minor damage at and around Chicago O'Hare International Airport as well.
 A total of 172 flights were cancelled and over 550 flights were delayed at the airport as a result of the severe weather.
 The storms moved into Ontario and Quebec the following day, with seven tornadoes confirmed by Environment and Climate Change Canada and the Northern Tornadoes Project.
 The first two, both of which were rated EF1, touched down one minute apart in the Ottawa suburb of Barrhaven, where a couple of apartment buildings and 125 homes were damaged, a few of which sustained heavy roof damage and broken windows.
 Trees and fences were also toppled by the two tornadoes, and one person in Barrhaven suffered minor injuries.
 The third was an EF0 tornado that hit Embrun, Ontario, where minor tree and roof damage occurred, while the fourth tornado caused EF0 tree and crop damage near Fournier, Ontario.
 The fifth was an EF0 tornado that touched down near Montréal–Mirabel International Airport, causing no damage.
 The sixth, an EF0 tornado near Saint-Thomas, Quebec damaged two barns, the roof of a house, trees, and crops.
 The seventh tornado caused EF1 damage to trees in a wooded area to the north of Saint-Roch-de-l'Achigan.
 In the United States, additional isolated weak tornadoes touched down in Vermont, Wisconsin, and Colorado.
 A total of 29 tornadoes were confirmed.